John P. McDonough, Secretary of State

 near you, please call: 1-800-633-9657 x 3875 or

 The goal of the Address Confidentiality Program is to help victims

-of domestic violence, who have relocated or are about to relocate, in an effort
+of domestic violence and human trafficking, who have relocated or are about to relocate, in an effort

 to keep their perpetrators from finding them.
 These services limit an abuser's